GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/query_jobs.md

 ### Avg.
 Slot Usage (this week) - aggregated by hour
 The graph displays the average slot consumption for a particular hour of the day aggregated over the entire week.

-**Method of Interpretation: Average of slot usage consumed everyday at 6 p.m. for the current week**
+**Method of Interpretation: Average of slot usage consumed at 6 p.m. for the current week**

 ![Avg.
 Slot Usage (this week) - aggregated by hour](../images/query_jobs/Image5.png)